-14.3 Liaison statements
+4.2.3 Liaison statements

-Liaison statements are requests for actions or information from other study groups, ITU Sectors, other United Nations agencies, other relevant organizations, or documents that provide a response to a request for coordination from these entities.
-Liaison statements shall be approved by the chairman of the study group/working party concerned before their transmission to the destination entity.
+Liaison statements are requests for actions or information from other study groups, study groups of other ITU Sectors, other United Nations agencies, other relevant organizations, or documents that provide a response to a request for coordination from these entities.
+Liaison statements, requiring any action, an appropriate reply shall be prepared.
+Replies to liaison statements shall be approved by the chairman of the study group/working party concerned before their transmission to the destination entity.
 Incoming liaison statements shall not be translated.
 A template for liaison statements is set out in Annex 4 to this resolution.

-14.4 Publication of lessons learned and suggested best practices
+4.2.4 Publication of lessons learned and suggested best practices